-If you arrive in Thailand by air, or by rail at Padang Besar, you will be given a customs declaration form and a sheet detailing the regulations.
-You should complete the form and hand it to the customs officer as you leave the airport arrivals hall.
+If you arrive in Thailand by air you will pass through the customs area as you leave the airport.
+Use the green channel if you have nothing to declare but it unsure use the red channel and speak to a customs officer.
 If you enter Thailand by rail, customs officers will board the train to carry out their duties.
 Customs formalities are straightforward, and the officers are polite and efficient.

 You are allowed to bring in 200 cigarettes or 250 gr. of tobacco, 1 litre of spirits, plus a reasonable amount of perfume.
 If you are bringing in prescription drugs ask your doctor for a note detailing the drugs you are taking.